milojkonikolic/SRGAN-PyTorch/README.md

   "/Datasets/CelebA/img_4.jpg"
 ]
 ```
 Two JSON files are required for training.
-One JSON file for with training images and the second JSON file with validation images.
+One JSON file with training images and the second JSON file with validation images.
 The split to train and random is done randomly by selecting 20% of data for validation dataset.
 The format for both train and validation JSON files is the same (shown above).

 ## Training
 All the parameters required for training are specified in the `config.yaml` file: